 Chime is a mobile online banking app, but also offers an automatic savings program that’s perfect for devoting to college funds.
 It uses a feature called Round Ups, where it automatically saves the change on every purchase.
 And when depositing paychecks, it will save a predetermined percentage set by the user.

-Chime offers a 1.60% APY, which is well above the national average.
+Chime offers a high yield savings account.
 They also have no minimum or maximum balance requirements for plenty of flexibility.
 This makes Chime a simple and convenient app for quickly building up college savings without having to manually transfer money.

 Funds are insured by major partners like Members FDIC or Stride Bank, and Chime uses cutting-edge digital security to keep money safe.